ajfisher/datatium/slides.md

 Responsive design at the moment is all about my device, not about me and what I want.
-We spend more time reacting to whether I have a mobile and what orientation I'm holding it than we do thinking about the service the web application is delivering to me.
+We spend more time reacting to whether I have a mobile and what orientation I'm holding it than we do thinking about the service the web application is delivering to me and the context I'm in when I'm using it.

 ---